Eissxs/CodaQull/CONTRIBUTING.md

 1. Ensure your code follows the style guide
 2. Update documentation if necessary
 3. Include tests for new features
-4. Provide clear description of changes
+4. Provide a clear description of changes
 5. Reference any related issues

 ## Bug Reporting